ivonunes/plumekit/docs/start/getting-started.md

 ## Deploy

-The same `buildApp()` ships to a Cloudflare Worker, an AWS Lambda, or a container, whichever target you set as the `default` in `plumekit.toml`'s `[build]`.
-One command migrates, builds, and deploys:
+The same `buildApp()` ships to a Cloudflare Worker, an AWS Lambda or a container, whichever target you set as the `default` in `plumekit.toml`'s `[build]`.
+One command migrates, builds and deploys:

 ```sh
 plumekit deploy